-Spina Bifida starts in the womb when the tissues that overlap to frame the backbone don not close or do not close or develop properly.
+Spina Bifida is a congenital disability with an incomplete closing of the backbone and tissue around the spinal cord.
+Spina Bifida is one of the most widely recognized congenital disabilities which impact the spinal cord.
+Spina Bifida starts in the womb when the tissues that overlap to frame the backbone do not close or develop properly.
 This causes an opening in the vertebrae, which encloses and surrounds the spinal cord.
 This happens within the first 30 days after inception—more often than not before the woman realizes that she is pregnant.

 - Meningocele: This is the least common type of Spina Bifida.
-The membrane that surrounds the spinal cord protrudes through the opening causing a lump or sac on the back.
+The membrane that surrounds the spinal cord protrudes through the opening, causing a lump or sac on the back.
 This severe type of Sina Bifida can be surgically repaired with little to no nerve damage.

 - Spina Bifida Cystica (Myelomeningocele): This is the most severe form of Spina Bifida.
 Spina Bifida Cystica, for the most part, includes neurological issues that can be intense or even fatal.
 A portion of the spinal cord and the nerves that surround it are protruding and are not covered by skin.

 Surgery is a successful treatment for most children with Spina Bifida.
 Most newborns with an open spine or Myelomeningocele experience surgery within the initial 48 hours of life to close the deformity.
 In addition, anti-infection medicines are given to prevent infections of the uncovered spinal cord and nerves until the point that this defect can be corrected by surgery.